Medical Society Annual Event Branding and Materials

 The Medical Society of the District of Columbia recently had a change of leadership and wanted to focus on freshening up the output of the organization, to better connect with their membership and related parties.
 I was brought on to modernize the materials for the annual meeting and awards ceremony.

 In building the prospectus, I encouraged MSDC to create sidebar content to break up the body text, draw reader’s eyes around the page, and provide easily-digestible tidbits of information to further entice sponsorship.
 I created a visual system for the information, including call-out boxes and sidebars, color-coded tiered sponsorship levels, and an attractive application form with fillable fields to remove barriers to completion.
-A variety of photos from previous years’ events rounded out the prospectus, to give potential sponsors a feel for the atmosphere, as well as photos and information on this year’s venue.
+A variety of photos from previous years’ events rounded out the prospectus, to give potential sponsors a feel for the atmosphere.

 Next I turned my attention to the digital graphics for use on the website, in the newsletter, and across multiple social media platforms.
 For in-stream content, I used the event branding to its fullest potential, creating brightly-colored and varied graphics with limited text, to catch people’s attention.
-The headers were unified across the social media platforms and website to create unity.
+The headers across the social media platforms and website created unity in the event branding.